 Besides the red box versions, there was a brown box version.
 I called this brown box because the box looks more like a brown red and the back of the box has the same color as the front.
 Red boxes have a white back.
 There are four confirmed games with the brown box: Battlezone, Crystal Castles, Galaxian, and Millipede.

 Many titles were released with multi-language formats on the box.
 We're breaking the lists down to some specifics.
 This first area are games released with 5 languages on the box with the original year of release of the game.
-Printers include Shorewood Packaging.
-Printer dates include July, 1982.
-The confirmed games are 3-D Tic-Tac-Toe, Adventure, Asteroids (1979), Backgammon, Basic Programming, Bowling, Brain Games, Casino, Circus Atari, Combat, Defender, Demons to Diamonds, Desert Falcon, Dodge 'Em, Haunted House, Human Cannonball, Indy 500, Math Gran Prix, Missile Command, Maze Craze, Night Driver, Othello, Outlaw, Pac-Man, Pele's Soccer, Q*Bert, Sky Diver, Space Invaders, Star Raiders, Street Racer, Super Breakout, Superman, Video Checkers, Video Chess, Video Olympics, and Yars' Revenge.
+Printers include Adpak San Francisco and Shorewood Packaging.
+Printer dates include October, 1981 and July, 1982.
+The confirmed games are 3-D Tic-Tac-Toe, Adventure, Air-Sea Battle, Asteroids (1979), Backgammon, Basic Programming, Basketball, Bowling, Brain Games, Breakout, Casino, Circus Atari, Combat, Defender, Demons to Diamonds, Desert Falcon, Dodge 'Em, Hangman, Haunted House, Home Run, Human Cannonball, Indy 500, Math Gran Prix, Maze Craze, Missile Command, Night Driver, Othello, Outlaw, Pac-Man, Pele's Soccer, Q*Bert, Sky Diver, Space Invaders, Star Raiders, Street Racer, Super Breakout, Superman, Video Checkers, Video Chess, Video Olympics, and Yars' Revenge.

 The next list has games that have 6 languages on the back again with the original year of release of the game.
 The confirmed games are Alpha Beam with Ernie, Battlezone, Big Bird's Egg Catch, Centipede, Cookie Monster Munch, E.T., Galaxian, Joust, Jungle Hunt, Kangaroo, Moon Patrol, Obelix, Pigs in Space, Pole Position, Raiders of the Lost Ark, Realsports Soccer, Realsports Volleyball, Snoopy and the Red Baron, Swordquest Fireworld, and Vanguard.